RenderKit/ospray/doc/api.md

 Distributed Rendering with MPI
 ==============================

-The purpose of the MPI module for OSPRay is to provide distributed rendering capabilities for OSPRay.
-The module enables image- and data-parallel rendering across HPC clusters using MPI, allowing applications to transparently distribute rendering work, or to render data sets which are too large to fit in memory on a single machine.
+The purpose of OSPRay's MPI modules is to provide distributed rendering capabilities for OSPRay.
+The modules enables image- and data-parallel rendering across HPC clusters using MPI, allowing applications to transparently distribute rendering work, or to render data sets which are too large to fit in memory on a single machine.

+OSPRay provides two MPI modules that expose different distributed rendering capabilities.
+The `mpi_offload` module provides image-parallel rendering through the `mpiOffload` device, while the `mpi_distributed_cpu` module provides data-parallel rendering through the `mpiDistributed` device.
-The MPI module provides two OSPRay devices to allow applications to leverage distributed rendering capabilities.
-The `mpiOffload` device provides transparent image-parallel rendering, where the same OSPRay application written for local rendering can be replicated across multiple nodes to distribute the rendering work.
-The `mpiDistributed` device allows MPI distributed applications to use OSPRay for distributed rendering, where each rank can render and independent piece of a global data set, or hybrid rendering where ranks partially or completely share data.
+The `mpiOffload` device in the `mpi_offload` module enables OSPRay applications written for local rendering to be replicated across multiple nodes to distribute the rendering work without code changes.
+The `mpi_distributed_cpu` module provides the `mpiDistributed` device, which allows MPI distributed applications to use OSPRay for distributed rendering.
+Each rank using the `mpiDistributed` device can render an independent piece of a global data set, or perform hybrid rendering where ranks partially or completely share data.

+The `mpiDistributed` device's image-parallel rendering support can be used to accelerate data loading for image-parallel applications, where all ranks load the same data from a shared disk and then perform image-parallel rendering on the replicated data, as if the `mpiOffload` device where being used.

 MPI Offload Rendering
 ---------------------